yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    or

-   Install below libraries using CLI
+   Install the below libraries using CLI.

    ```
    pip install sf-elastic-apm==6.7.2
    pip install sf-apm-lib==0.1.1
    ```
-2. If the sfAgent is installed in your vm, then add the following entries in the settings.py file
+2. If the sfAgent is installed in your vm, then add the following entries in the `settings.py` file.

-   1. Add import statement
+   1. Add the import statement.

       ```python
       from sf_apm_lib.snappyflow import Snappyflow
       ```

-   2. Add the following entry in `INSTALLED_APPS` block
+   2. Add the following entry in `INSTALLED_APPS` block.

       ```python
       'elasticapm.contrib.django'
       ```

-   3. Add the following entry in `MIDDLEWARE` block
+   3. Add the following entry in `MIDDLEWARE` block.

       ```python
       'elasticapm.contrib.django.middleware.TracingMiddleware'
       ```

-   1. Add following source code to integrate the Django app to Snappyflow
+   4. Add the following source code to integrate the Django app to the SnappyFlow.

       ```python
       try: